-As an organisation we are financially self-sufficient for our core operations.
-We apply for external capital and revenue funding for any new activity, including our capital development programme and arts enterprise activities.
-To date we have raised c.£28 million to invest in buildings for creative use across Scotland.
-We now own approximately two thirds of our property portfolio.
+As a not for profit organisation, we apply for external capital and revenue funding for any new activity, including our capital development programme and arts enterprise activities.
+To date we have raised c.£30 million to invest in buildings for creative use across Scotland.
+We now own approximately two thirds of our property portfolio providing additional stability to our development programmes.

-In addition, our activities support the regeneration of many deprived communities across Scotland.
-We have redeveloped many redundant, historic buildings into beautiful facilities for artists and creative industries, improving the physical appearance and economy of the communities in which they are located.
+Our activities support the regeneration of many communities across Scotland, by transforming redundant, historic buildings into beautiful facilities for artists and creative industries, improving the physical appearance and economy of the communities in which they are located.

 Our plans for the future are exciting!
-We are currently on site in the Highlands with Phase 1 of Inverness Creative Academy and will be on site in summer 2018 with the Perth Creative Exchange.
+In the past year we completed Phase 1 of Inverness Creative Academy, the largest creative hub in the Scottish Highlands, now fully occupied.
+We went onsite in January 2020 with Phase 2.
+Our 20th studio building, Perth Creative Exchange opened in November last year and is fast becoming filled with artists and creative industries.
 These projects will deliver over 60 new studios for artists in these locations.
-We also have a programme of property upgrades and energy efficiency initiatives planned over the coming years as part of our recently completed Business Plan for 2018-23.
+We also have a programme of property upgrades and energy efficiency initiatives planned over the coming years as part of our Business Plan for 2018-23.

 Wasps Trust – charity registered in Scotland (SC022115)